THE PROCESS TO BECOME AN INTERN

 Please apply to several internships, as some agencies are competitive.
-To find an internship placement, begin by reviewing our internship opportunities page, meet with internship faculty advisers, attend internship informational meetings/lectures, peruse SJSU's Internship Resources page, and/or contact agencies directly about the internships they offer.
-Those students interested in working with agencies that require extensive background checks (such as most federal agencies and many state agencies) should start the application process at least six months before they plan to register.
+To find an internship placement, begin by reviewing our department's internship opportunities page, followed by the university's internship opportunities page, and then SJSU Handshake.
+You can also meet with internship faculty advisers, attend internship informational meetings/lectures, peruse SJSU's Internship Resources page, and/or contact agencies directly about the internships they offer.
+Those students interested in working with agencies that require extensive background checks (such as most federal agencies and many state agencies) should start the application process at least six months to a year before they plan to register.
 Ultimately it is the student’s responsibility to find an appropriate internship site in a timely manner; failure to do so may delay the student’s graduation.

 REGISTERING FOR INTERNSHIP